Newtown High School of the Performing Arts

 Co-Curricular Program

-To gain entry into the co-curricular program all students may audition regardless of their mode of entry.
 It is a mandatory requirement for students who enrolled via audition to participate in these auditions.

 Companies and Ensembles